Oculus Go Development

 VRC Description VRC.PC.Audio.1 App must target the audio device selected in the “Audio Output in VR” setting in the Oculus app.
 VRC.PC.Audio.2 Apps should support 3D audio spatialization, although it is not required.
 Compatibility Requirements

 VRC Description VRC.PC.SDK.1 The app meets all graphics and performance guidelines running on the recommended spec system specification with the specified alternative graphics card and with Asynchronous Spacewarp disabled.
-VRC.PC.SDK.2 C/C++ apps must be written for Oculus PC SDK version 1.8 or later.
+VRC.PC.SDK.2 C/C++ apps must be written for Oculus PC SDK version 1.8 or later or the OpenXR SDK 1.0 or later.
 VRC.PC.SDK.3 Unity apps must be built with a supported version.
 VRC.PC.SDK.4 Unreal Engine apps must be built with a supported distribution.
 VRC.PC.SDK.5 Audiokinetic Wwise must be version 2016.1 or later.
 Functional Requirements

 VRC Description VRC.PC.Functional.1 App must install and run without crashes, freezes, or extended unresponsive states.
 VRC.PC.Functional.2 The app does not launch with a Windows Firewall dialog box or a Unity graphics mode dialog box.
 VRC.PC.Functional.3 Single player apps must pause when the user removes the HMD or opens Oculus Dash.
 VRC.PC.Functional.4 The app must not lose the user’s data.
 VRC.PC.Functional.5 The app must not leave the user stuck at any point in the experience.
 VRC.PC.Functional.6 If the app supports a desktop mode, it must launch and be playable on the standard display without the use of the HMD or Oculus Touch controllers.
 VRC.PC.Functional.7 The application must respond to the HMD’s positional tracking as well as orientation.
 VRC.PC.Functional.8 App must not include non-Oculus HMDs or controllers within the title or Store assets.
 Input Requirements